 18. Uber In the Dominican Republic

 It does!
 Uber is available in the major cities, Santiago and Santo Domingo.
+And now also in Punta Cana!
+Yay!
 Rides can range from $3-$14 depending on the distance and traffic.
-I once took a thirty-minute Uber ride from the airport to a friends’ home in Santo Domingo Oeste, and it was only about 18 dollars.
+I once took a thirty-minute Uber ride from the airport to a friend’s home in Santo Domingo Oeste, and it was $18 dollars.

 A cool thing about Uber in the Dominican Republic is that they also offer UberMoto!
-By ordering on the app, you can have a motorcyclist pick you up and take you to your destination.
+By ordering on the app, you can have a motorcyclist pick you up and take you to your destination for a fraction of the price.
+However, motorcycles can be scary, so decide at your own discretion.

 19. The BEST Way to Get Around the Dominican Republic